Hunger Games: Bird Feeding Edition

 So it’s a win-win because we get exposure to nature, and birds get free grub, right?
 Basically.
 But what about those minuses?
 Let’s dive in, people.

-The Need for Seed: Do Feeders Make Birds Too Dependent on Humans?
+The Need for Seed: Do Feeders Make Birds Dependent on Us?

 One of the reasons it’s counterproductive to feed other wildlife is that it can make it hard for their young to learn how to find their own food sources.
 But with birds, that’s not really the case.
 Though they may eat you out of birdhouse and home, the fact that birds enjoy your offerings doesn’t mean they’ll be hard up should you go on vacation, move, or buy a seed blend they hate.